tercen/TSON/rtson/README.md

 ### 1.5.0

 - toTSON use native rust lib
-- serialisation to uint64 and int64 now possible using either interger or float vector
+- serialisation to uint64 and int64 is now possible using either interger or float vector

 ```R
 toTSON(tson.int64.vec(42))